Military Personnel, Veterans & Spouses

 Educator Certification offers the following opportunities for educators to request extensions to their Florida Educator’s Certificates to active duty military personnel and spouses.

-- A educator with a valid Temporary or Professional Certificate called into service or who volunteers, whether in wartime or peacetime, for the U.S. Armed Forces or reserve unit may request a military extension to his/her certificate for the period of time equal to the time spent in service; or
+- An educator with a valid Temporary or Professional Certificate who volunteers or is called into service for the U.S. Armed Forces or reserve unit, whether in wartime or peacetime, may request a military extension to his/her certificate for the period of time equal to the time spent in service; or

 - A certified educator who is the spouse of an active duty military service member of the U.S. Armed Forces or reserve unit may request a 2-year military extension to his/her Temporary Certificate to complete the necessary requirements for upgrade to the Professional Certificate.
 As a certified educator, the spouse must already have demonstrated mastery of general knowledge to be issued this extension.

 The Florida legislature also provided a pathway for veteran military officers to transition into school administrator roles through passage of the “Don Hahnfeldt Veteran and Military Family Opportunity Act” (Chapter 2018-007, L.O.F.).
-U.S. military veterans hired to serve as a school administrator may be eligible for issuance of a special Temporary Certificate in Educational Leadership if he or she satisfies all of the following requirements:
+Effective July 1, 2018, U.S. military veterans hired to serve as a school leader or administrator may be eligible for issuance of a special Temporary Certificate in Educational Leadership if he or she satisfies all of the following requirements:

-- Honorably discharged or retired from the U.S. Armed Forces
+- Received honorable discharge or retired from the U.S. Armed Forces

 - Served at least three (3) years as a commissioned, non-commissioned, or warrant officer, and

-- Passes all subtests of the Florida Educational Leadership Examination (FELE)
+- Passed all subtests of the Florida Educational Leadership Examination (FELE).

-Please refer to the Acceptable supporting documents above for official documentation required by the department for review to determine that the veteran meets the qualifications.
+Please refer to the acceptable supporting documents chart above for official documentation required by the department for review to determine that the veteran meets the qualifications.

 - Military Certification Fees Waiver site